 This application uses node-persist, a simple file-based database, to keep track of flagged numbers and automatically reject calls.
 In a production application, you could use a different database such as PostgreSQL.
 Every phone number is saved, so any callers who you want to receive calls from will automatically get through the second time they dial in.
 Spammers, on the other hand, will be sent to have a chat with Lenny!

 The application database is persistent, so you will have to remove the .node-persist folder in the directory to reset the database if you would like to test multiple times with the same number, or your call will be handled automatically as a spammer or a human depending on how you responded the first time.

 Lenny is one of the most widely known anti-spam chatbots, designed to waste the time of telemarketers.

-It is a set of connected audio files, spoken in a somewhat-Australian accent, that uses generic phrases such as "Are you there?" to lure a spammer into a long conversation about its "family", a supposed very smart daughter, or other topics.
-The average time wasted for a spam call is over 10 minutes, and it is also very fun to listen to recordings.
+It is a set of connected audio files that uses generic phrases such as "are you there?" to lure a spammer into a long conversation about its "family", a supposed very smart daughter, or other topics.
+The average time wasted for a spam call is over 10 minutes, and it's entertaining to listen to the recordings.